Policy 5200 — Internal Research Grants

 1. It is understood that in awarding grants to applicants, the adjudicating committee will make explicit the project dimensions and purposes for which the award is intended.
 This statement will be contained in the letter of award and should guide the researcher in planning the scale and objectives of the research, and the use of the funds provided.
 The researcher is then at liberty to expend the funds allocated within the general framework of the award.
 It should be noted that letters of award are sent to Financial Services as a matter of course and this unit is obliged to administer awards within the terms set out in the award letter.

 2. It is understood that research, by its nature, frequently involves deviations from the path originally proposed.
-These deviations can be minor, e.g., altered sequences of steps, or alternative travel or field work plans.
-On the other hand, deviations can be major, e.g. abandonment of the project and the re-formulation of a new project direction, or substantial re-allocation of budget priorities.
-It is understood that when alterations to the research project are deemed to be of sufficient magnitude as to give the appearance of a major change, the researchers will ask the Provost and Vice-President, Academic and Research for a review of the proposed revised research plan.
+These deviations can be minor (e.g., altered sequences of steps, or alternative travel or field work plans) or they can be major (e.g. abandonment of the project as funded and the re-formulation of a new project direction or substantial re-allocation of budget priorities).
+It is understood that when changes to an as-funded research project are deemed to be of sufficient magnitude as to give the appearance of a major change, the researchers will ask the Provost and Vice-President, Academic and Research in writing for a review of the proposed revised research plan.
 It is imperative that this review be conducted in a timely way so that the planned research is not unduly delayed.
 If in the judgement of the Provost, or their designate, the changes proposed are compatible with the original intent, the researcher will be given leave to continue.
 If, however, the changes are judged to be unsupportable, the case will be referred to the Research and Creative Activities Committee for consideration.
 Every effort will be made to convene this committee via e-mail or other means should it be necessary to do so during the summer or other periods.
 If unsupportable at this level, the award will revert to the originating fund.

-It is requested that researchers acknowledge the support given by the University (and the specific fund) in any publications resulting from a grant.
+It is requested that researchers acknowledge the support given by the University (and the specific fund) in any knowledge mobilization activities (e.g. publications, presentations, etc.) resulting from a grant.